 To be safe, send out notices to your brokers and forwarders directing them not to assume USMCA qualification on either your imports or exports.
 Instead, they must check with you before making such claims to ensure there’s proper documentation in place to protect you and especially your clients when enforcement begins to ramp up.
 There’s no surer way to lose clients than by getting them in trouble with the government.

-10. Update the IT System
+10. Update the Information Technology System

 The biggest companies have huge, expensive trade compliance bolt-ons, which can manage some information technology (IT) changes for you.
 But be sure to sign up for their training.